unknownbrackets/maxcso/README.md

   * Able to output at larger block sizes.
   * Support for experimental [CSO v2][] and [ZSO][] formats using [lz4][] (faster decompression.)
   * Tuning of deflate or lz4 compression threshold.
+  * Decompression of all supported inputs (including DAX and CSO v2.)

 Compression